SeedTactics/immutable-collections/website/docs/bulk-operations.md

 # Bulk Operations

 Both [HashMap](api/hashmap) and [OrderedMap](api/orderedmap) support bulk modification operations, which are methods which allow changing many keys at once.
-While you can avoid the bluk modification operations and just use [set](api/hashmap#set), the bulk modification operations have two advantages.
+While you can forgo the bluk modification operations and just use [set](api/hashmap#set), the bulk modification operations have several advantages.
 First, they provide clarity, can simplify the code, and more directly express the intent of the code.
 Second, for large data structures, the bulk modification operations are more efficient than modifying each key individually.